JohnLeber/DJ-Scratch-Sample/README.md

 4) passes the 48000 Hz wave to the WASAPI audio renderer that has been opened in shared mode.
 5) allows a user to emulate a turntable by using a slider to dynamically control the speed and direction of playback by re-sampling/interpolating the wave just before it is passed to the WASAPI buffer.

-NOTE: when the signal is speed up it should really be passed through a low pass filter jsut before the last step, but at the time of writing this step has been omitted.
+NOTE: when the signal is speed up it should really be passed through a low pass filter just before the last step, but at the time of writing this step has been omitted.

 **Requirements**